AY2526S1-CS2103T-W08-3/tp/docs/UserGuide.md

 * Deletes the lesson of the specific `DAY` at the specified `INDEX`.
 * The index refers to the index number shown in the displayed lesson list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Deleting of lesson information is only allowed when a list of lessons are displayed on the screen

 Examples:
 * `deletelesson TUE` brings up a filtered list of lessons of the day `TUE`.